-- Credits can only be transferred after 9 matriculated credits have been completed successfully at Rutgers. - Maximum 21 credits required for the Ph.D. can be transferred after completing the required 9 at Rutgers. - A maximum of 12 credits from non-matriculated course work at Rutgers may be transferred. - Only courses with a grade of "B" or better will be considered for transfer. - Courses must meet the standards of graduate courses and cannot have been taken more than 6 years earlier. - Approval must be obtained from the Program Director and the Dean of the SGS (form for transfer of credits can be found on the SGS website). - Approval will be granted only for those courses pertinent to your field
+- Credits can only be transferred after 9 matriculated credits have been completed successfully at Rutgers. - Maximum 21 credits required for the Ph.D. can be transferred after completing the required 9 at Rutgers. - A maximum of 12 credits from non-matriculated course work at Rutgers may be transferred. - Only courses with a grade of "B" or better will be considered for transfer. - Courses must meet the standards of graduate courses and cannot have been taken more than 6 years earlier. - Approval must be obtained from the Program Director and the Dean of the SGS.
+You can email the Senior Program Administrator (Shaneika Nelson) to obtain the required form. - Approval will be granted only for those courses pertinent to your field.